-Here are the best ways to kill, or at least slow down the growth, of seven common weeds, along with tips on what to avoid when trying to gain control of your yard.
+Here are the best ways to kill or at least slow the growth of seven common weeds, along with tips on what to avoid when trying to gain control of your yard.

 One of the essential things to know about the dandelion (Taraxacum officinale) is that this common lawn weed is a perennial.
 Since they're perennials, they maintain a permanent base camp on your lawn until you remove them entirely.

 Dandelions in the lawn are difficult to control because of their long taproot.
 The following three ways of killing dandelions DO NOT WORK because of that taproot:

-- Do not pull off the top part of the plant leaving the root behind, which quickly produces another yellow flower.
+- Pulling off the top part of the plant leaving the root behind quickly producing another yellow flower.

-- Do not spray around the dandelion with a weed killer specifically to be used on a lawn; the leaves will die, but the root will still be left behind.
+- Spraying around the dandelion with a weed killer specifically for use on a lawn; the leaves will die, but the root will still be left behind.

-- Do not use a product that's a combination of weed killer and lawn fertilizer); it won't reach the taproot and the dandelion will survive.
+- Using a product that's a combination of weed killer and lawn fertilizer; it won't reach the taproot and the dandelion will survive.

-But, there are solutions for killing the weeds.
-Use a non-selective herbicide, such as vinegar, but the downside is that it will leave dead spots all over your lawn where the grass around the dandelions is also killed.
+Instead, you can use a non-selective herbicide, such as vinegar, but the downside is that it will leave dead spots all over your lawn where the grass around the dandelion is also killed.
 The very best approach to permanently killing these weeds and sparing the grass is a two-step approach:

 - Lift the dandelion off its root with a weed digger (an inexpensive fork-like tool).

-- Spray a small amount (less than a teaspoon) of a weed killer that is designated for use on a lawn down into the small hole that you just lifted the dandelion out of; that will kill the taproot without damaging the grass.
+- Spray a small amount (less than a teaspoon) of a weed killer that is designated for use on a lawn down into the small hole left after lifting the dandelion.
+This technique will kill the taproot without damaging the grass.